syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 To toggle this functionality, [`anchorRangeToVisiblePoints`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/anchorRangeToVisiblePoints.html) property can be used. i.e. on setting this property to false, the value axis range will be calculated based on all the data points in chart irrespective of visible points.

->**NOTE**: This is applicable only to the value axis and not for other axis and applicable only when zoom mode is set to x.
+>**Note**: This is applicable only to the value axis and not for other axis and applicable only when zoom mode is set to x.

 {% highlight dart %}